Tara (cat)

-Zatara (Tara for short), is a female tabby cat who rose to international fame in May 2014 when she stopped a dog attack against her owners' four-year-old child in Bakersfield, California, United States.
-When a neighbor's dog attacked the son, the cat leapt at the dog causing it to stop biting and run away.
+Zatara (Tara for short), is a female tabby cat who rose to international fame in May 2014 when she stopped a dog attack against her owners' four-year-old son in Bakersfield, California, United States.
+When a neighbor's dog attacked and bit the child, the cat leapt at the dog, causing it to stop biting and run away.
 The moment was recorded on household surveillance.
 After the footage was uploaded on YouTube, it received more than 16.8 million views in the first 48 hours.

 Family pet

 The cat joined the Triantafilo family in 2008 after it followed parents, Roger and Erica Triantafilo, home.
 They named her Tara because it was the pet form of 'Zatara'; the name smugglers gave to Edmond Dantès in The Count of Monte Cristo.
 The smugglers said it meant driftwood.

 Dog attack

 On May 13, 2014, Jeremy Triantafilo, a four-year-old boy, was riding his bicycle in his family's driveway in Bakersfield, California when Scrappy, a neighbor's eight-month-old Labrador-Chow mix, came from behind and bit his leg.
 As the dog began dragging Jeremy down his driveway, Tara, who the family states was very attached to Jeremy, tackled the dog and chased him away before returning to Jeremy's side to check on him.

 Jeremy needed ten stitches in his left calf following the attack.
 He quickly recovered and was thankful for Tara's actions calling her "my hero".